 April 27, 2013

-Former University of Notre Dame safety Jamoris Slaughter was selected by the Cleveland Browns in the sixth round (175th overall), running back Theo Riddick was taken by the Detroit Lions in the sixth round (199th overall), defensive end Kapron Lewis-Moore was drafted by the Baltimore Ravens in the sixth round (200th overall) and safety Zeke Motta went to the Atlanta Falcons in the seventh round (244th overall) of the 2013 NFL Draft at Radio City Music Hall in New York on Saturday.
+NEW YORK - Former University of Notre Dame safety Jamoris Slaughter was selected by the Cleveland Browns in the sixth round (175th overall), running back Theo Riddick was taken by the Detroit Lions in the sixth round (199th overall), defensive end Kapron Lewis-Moore was drafted by the Baltimore Ravens in the sixth round (200th overall) and safety Zeke Motta went to the Atlanta Falcons in the seventh round (244th overall) of the 2013 NFL Draft at Radio City Music Hall in New York on Saturday.

 Slaughter saw action in 39 career games for Notre Dame and started 19, including each of the first three contests in 2012 before suffering a season-ending injury to his Achilles tendon against Michigan State.
 Slaughter finished his career with 98 tackles, including 61 solo stops, eight passes defended, four tackles for loss, two interceptions, two sacks and one forced fumble.